UniversalDependencies/docs/_xmf/feat/PronType.md

 ### <a name="Prs">`Prs`</a>: personal pronoun

 See also the [Poss](_xmf/feat/Poss) feature that distinguishes normal personal pronouns from possessives.
-Possessive pronouns are marked as follows 'Poss=Yes'
+Possessive pronouns are marked as follows 'Poss=Yes' and the [Reflex](_xmf/feat/Reflex) feature that distinguishes personal pronouns from reflexives.
+Reflexive pronouns are marked as follows 'Reflex=Yes'.

 #### Examples